Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ### Pictograms / Symbols

 GitHub markdown has <code>:<i>emoji</i>:</code> codes but it's the same collection as in _emoji keyboard_ (<kbd>Win+.</kbd> for Windows users).
-The only exception, to my knowledge, is Git's <code>:octocat:</code>.
+To my knowledge, the only exception is Git's <code>:octocat:</code>.
 Emojis are better than their codes unless a document must be saved as <samp>ASCII</samp>.

 Review [HTML symbols](https://www.w3schools.com/charsets/ref_html_symbols.asp)<sup>🔗</sup> as a great enhancement of selections.